bxparks/rpn83p/docs/FUTURE.md

       useful for keystroke programming, so let's implement keystroke programming before this.
     - see also [Issue#19](https://github.com/bxparks/rpn83p/issues/19)
+- generalized `X` exchange function (`X<>`)
+    - for programming, it is useful to be able to exchange `X` with numeric storage registers, storage variables, and potentially other stack registers
+    - for non-programming use, I don't think this function is essential
 - local RPN stack and local storage registers
     - After keystroke programming is added, it may be useful to support local RPN and storage registers, on a per-program basis.